 Sentinel opioid prescribing measures

-- Rate of prescribing more than 700 cumulative morphine milligram equivalence (MME) during the acute and post-acute pain period (date of index opioid prescription plus 45 days)
+Measure 3: Percent of prescriptions exceeding 700 cumulative morphine milligram equivalence during the acute and post-acute pain period (date of index opioid prescription plus 45 days)

 Index opioid prescription: The first opioid prescription after at least 90 days of opioid naiveté.

 Opioid naïve user: A patient prescribed an opioid medication who does not have an active opioid prescription in the 90 day period prior to the index opioid prescription.

 Morphine milligram equivalence (MME): The equianalgesic of a specific dose and formulation of opioids to parenteral morphine.
 Standard conversion ratios are used to calculate each opioid’s equianalgesic dose.